(Sneak Peek Sub Chapter) : Dealing with Hunger

 1. Patience.

-This is unlikely the most helpful or welcoming.
+Unlikely the most helpful or welcoming, at first.
 But it is the first (and perhaps the last) recurring message throughout what This Book has had to say, about hunger management.
+Management is what or how one recalibrate or re-habituate to new circumstance.

 2. (Amidst Low Carbohydrate Protocols) Consider cycling various amount of fibre intakes.

-“Fibre” is a topic This Author (AW) numerous times reserve with ambivalent views.
+“Fibre” is a topic This Author (AW) numerous times reserve with ambivalence.
 At the very least, its purported gospel surrounding hunger control is at best – inconsistent.

-However saving nuanced debates aside, Fibres do have potential utility ~ as merit ~ for minor hunger control.
+However saving nuanced debates aside, Fibres do have potential utility and merit – for minor hunger control.

 Especially those amongst very beginnings in the low carbohydrate eating, for at least a first few number of months one should arguably be focused surrounding micronutrients that reside in vegetables.

 What This Author (AW) generally recommend is emphasizing fibre intakes from greens (less on supplemental unless clinically prescribed) ~ much in the same manner one measures in terms of their usual “mass” or serving of carbohydrates from (former) pedestrian eating habits.
-What this effectively means is – one would aim to eat the same “mass” or bulk off the carbohydrate portion; but just entirely substituted – with these fibre food sources.
+What this means is effectively – one should aim to simulate to the same “visual” mass or bulk ~ off the majority of the plate to be source of dark leafy greens.

 2. Stay productive.